 Size & Growth

-As the name suggests, creeping boobialla is prostrate, spreading shrub, which can form a ground cover as wide as 10’ feet in diameter.
+As the name suggests, creeping boobialla is a prostrate, spreading shrub that can form a ground cover.
+Myoporum ground cover can go as wide as 10’ feet in diameter.

 It features small, egg-shaped, sessile green leaves, which are fleshy, glabrous, and alternately arranged on long, trailing stems.